-3.4.2 Instrument Suspension
+3.5.2 Instrument Suspension

-The market supervision of an exchange may suspend an instrument intraday.
+The exchange may suspend an instrument intraday.
 A suspended instrument will acquire the listing status Suspended as opposed to Active.

 The on-book instrument state of an instrument with a listing status Suspended is either Restricted or Closed, depending on the product state.